LightningCreations/lclib/doc/io/IOWrapper.md

 InputStream is not inheritly thread-safe.
 The effects of using a single input stream across multiple threads is unspecified, and may be undefined.

 (Until 1.3): Objects of types derived from `InputStream` shall not be deleteable by a pointer-to-base.
-(As of 1.3): A program that attempts to construct an object of `InputStream` by an allocating (non-placement) new expression is ill-formed.
+(As of 1.3): A program that attempts to construct an object of `InputStream` by an allocating (non-placement) new expression or delete a pointer to such an object with a delete expression is ill-formed.

 #### Constructors, Destructors, Assignment Operators ####